jameel-institute/daedalus-web-app/README.md

 The QR code shown will allow you to quickly access the app.

+## Linting and formatting

+Linting and formatting are handled jointly by [@nuxt/eslint](https://eslint.nuxt.com/packages/module) (an "all-in-one" ESLint "integration" for Nuxt) and by the more frequently-updated, conventionally- and widely-used [@antfu/eslint-config](https://github.com/antfu/eslint-config) (antfu works at NuxtLabs, and the package is given as an example in the `@nuxt/eslint` docs).
+The former handles linting only, while the latter also handles formatting, based on ESLint Stylistic.

+### Commit hook

 You should install the lint-fixing commit hook (which will apply to this repo only) using:

 ```bash